Commercial floor care equipment & cleaning tools

 Step 2, Wet Cleaning: Overlap passes or operate in a figure eight

-Damp mopping or scrubbing should cover the entire space.
+When it comes to hard floor cleaning, damp mopping or scrubbing should cover the entire space.
 Make slightly overlapping paths with your autoscrubber and operate in a figure-eight pattern with microfiber to ensure complete pickup.
-Follow equipment manufacturer guidelines on water-to-chemical ratios as too much chemical stays on the floor, requiring more frequent cleanings.
+Follow equipment manufacturer guidelines on water-to-chemical ratios to ensure cleaning effectiveness without leaving behind a sticky residue.

 When it comes to taking the cost out of healthcare, Direct Supply is your source for efficient equipment and best practice expertise.
 Contact us for more information or shop our full selection of floor maintenace equipment, floor cleaning products and more.